mohanmca/MohanLearningGround/src/main/md/Tools/JHipster.md

   * Devtools
   * Lombok - Java annotation library which helps to reduce boilerplate code and code faster

+## Progressive Web App
+* Mobile first web development
+* Answer to slow internet connection, and web-app has to load in less than 3 seconds
+* Firefox supports using service worker, service worker can intercept network call, and could provide offfline content
+* Google trying to reduce number of mobile-apps
+* Use PRPL pattern
+  * Push critical resources for the initial URL route
+  * Render iniital route
+  * Pre-cache remaining route
+  * Lazl-load and create reamining routes on demand

 # Reference
 * [Microservices](https://martinfowler.com/articles/microservices.html)